 Raising Children While Studying

-Note for scholarship holders
+Information for scholarship holders

 Scholarship holders who interrupt their studies due to pregnancy or parenthood, i.e. who withdraw, should promptly report this to the scholarship sponsor since scholarships stipends taken unduly must generally be repaid.
-If the scholarship holder remains enrolled, he or she is usually entitled to accept the scholarship stipend.
-Rules vary from institution to institution, however.
-Certain scholarship sponsors require that the amount of the stipend already paid out must be repaid if the scholarship recipient withdraws.

 Always consult your scholarship sponsor ahead of time concerning the specific terms of the scholarship.